Rhododendrons

 Rhododendron wightii

-This plant, which grows to 4 m tall, forms shrubberies many places in the eastern Himalaya, from eastern Nepal eastwards to south-eastern Tibet, at altitudes between 3,300 and 4,300 m.
-Its leaves are large, to 20 cm long, with felt-like, rusty hairs beneath, and the bell-shaped flowers are white or very pale yellow, with crimson blotches within.
+This plant, which grows to 4 m tall, forms shrubberies many places in the eastern Himalaya, from eastern Nepal eastwards to Bhutan and south-eastern Tibet, at altitudes between 3,300 and 4,300 m.

 Rhododendron wightii, Barun Valley, eastern Nepal.
 In the upper picture, it is photographed in front of a dark rock, named Neh.
 (Photos copyright © by Kaj Halberg)